lizschley/number_six/scripts/documentation/update_process.md

 - <CAPITAL_LETTERS_IN_ANGLE_BRACKETS> indicates a [constant](https://github.com/lizschley/number_six/blob/develop/constants/scripts.py).
 - Step 1 will never run in production, because development is the source of truth.
 - Preparing to run in the actual production environment and preparing to run_as_prod in developmment, are the same in in Step One
 - In production, the assumption is that the data was already created in development.
-For that reason, we pull the data from the development database and move the file to production and write the data to production (without editing, the whole process could be automatied).
+For that reason, we pull the data from the development database and move the file to production and write the data to production (without editing, eventually plan to automate this process).
 This is an **implicit create**.
-Whereas in development, the data that is loaded can legitimately be new data.
-This is an **explicit create** unless we are running with the run_as_prod script argument.
+Whereas in development, using the normal create and update processes, the data that is loaded can legitimately be new data.
+This is an **explicit create**.
+If we are running with the run_as_prod script argument, however we are pretending to do implicit creates, even though it is really brand new data.
+Basically, run_as_prod fakes out the system.
 - The script argument, run_as_prod, is used programatically to update development in the same way as production.
 It was originally designed for testing before there was a production environment, but has evolved as an alternate way to make updates.
 It definitely requires manual editing, since otherwise we would be writing back the exact same data.
 - By using run_as_prod as an argument in Step 1, you will not be able to use the wrong input, for example, it forbids using the explicit [create keys](https://github.com/lizschley/number_six/blob/develop/data/json_templates/updating_dev_input_template.json) (JSON keys beginning with add_) as input and also adds the <PROD_PROCESS_IND> prefix to the file output to the <MANUAL_UPDATE_JSON> directory
 - run_as_prod and real production in Step 3 forbids the explicit creates (key beginning with add_) and will only read json files that are named correctly.
-- Deleting associations work identically in development and production, therefore the input is the same
+- Deleting associations work identically in development and production, therefore the input is the same.
+- It does not throw an error if you are trying to delete the same associations multiple times (as long as the foreign keys still exist).
+- No matter how you delete associations, deleting associations automatically writes a file to the production update input directory.
+The file contents are exactly like the input for deleting associations in development and the filename has the production prefix.
+- It is also possible to delete associations along with the normal run_as_prod input.

 ## Step by step process
 1. Step 1 Json Input process (run_as_prod == False):